azangru/mysite/src/links/agile.md

 - Diana Larsen (agile retrospectives; agile fluency model)
 - Mike Cottmeyer (talks about agile transformation of organisations)
 - Kurt Bittner (talks about evidence-based management and other things)
+- Jeff Patton (youtube has his talks about product management)
+- Steve Porter (scrum.org; one of the writers of exam questions)
+- Daniel Mezick (open-space agility)

 ## Other agilists
 - [John Coleman](https://www.youtube.com/@xagility/videos)